eitansuez/ambient-migration/docs/setup.md

 Furthermore:

 1. The first policy will be a layer 4 policy that is concerned strictly with workload identity.
-2. The remaining policies have layer 7 aspects that allows only specific HTTP methods (for example, GET or POST).
+2. The remaining policies have layer 7 aspects that allow only specific HTTP methods (for example, GET or POST).

 Review all three policies: